noccer/xstate-traffic-lights/README.md

 - then all traffic stops and the pedestrian lights activate, blink red then go red.
 Cycle begins again until pedestrian button is hit.
 - visible timer on screen

+Stack notes:

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+- This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+- Using Typescript
+- prettier
+- emotion
+- XState